-Have you ever tried taking a picture of a friend and you told her to, “Just act natural?”
+Have you ever tried taking a picture of a friend and told her to “just act natural?”
 While attempting to take the second shot, did your friend look right into the camera?
-Have you ever wondered how street photographers manage to capture the most candid shots of their subject?
+Have you ever wondered how street photographers manage to capture candid shots of their subjects?

-Most of the people seem so unaware of the artistic invasion.
-The photographers often allow us a glimpse inside the world that they’ve created through lenses.
-We witness stolen moments of intimacy between two at a train station.
+Most of the people in street photos seem so unaware of the artistic invasion.
+The photographers often allow us a glimpse inside the world that they’ve created through their lenses.
+We witness stolen moments of intimacy between two people at a train station.
 Up close and personal shots of the homeless leave us wondering who they are.

-The secret to taking great street photography is a combination of technique, emotion and a little bit of patience.
-If you follow the secrets below you’ll be on your way to creating inspirational images:
+The secret to taking great street photography is a combination of technique, emotion, and patience.
+If you follow the secrets below, you’ll be on your way to creating inspirational images.

-Point And Shoot- The first mistake a lot of beginners make is asking a person to act natural.
-Do not ask for permission.
+The first mistake a lot of beginners make is asking a person to act natural.
+Don’t ask for permission.
 Do not pose people either!
 Once you do that, the moment is forever gone.
 Shoot first, ask later.

-Less is Best- Carry minimal equipment as possible.
+Carry minimal equipment.
 Choose a camera and lens and leave it at that.
 Leave the camera bags, backpacks, and vests at home.
 Remember, you don’t want to look like a photographer!

 Now that you’ve learned a few techniques, what are you waiting for?
 Get out and try them out!